kubedb/docs/docs/guides/etcd/concepts/etcdopsrequest.md

 ## What is EtcdOpsRequest

 `EtcdOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for [etcd](https://etcd.io/) administrative operations like version updating, horizontal scaling, vertical scaling, TLS reconfiguration, and etcd's own maintenance RPCs (leader transfer, defragmentation, compaction) in a Kubernetes native way.
+It provides a declarative configuration for [etcd](https://etcd.io/) administrative operations like version updating, horizontal scaling, vertical scaling, TLS reconfiguration, etcd's own maintenance RPCs (leader transfer, defragmentation, compaction), and the two disaster-recovery procedures (rebuilding a cluster after a permanent quorum loss, and restoring a snapshot into an existing cluster) in a Kubernetes native way.

 ## EtcdOpsRequest CRD Specifications